dzackgarza/Notes/Class_Notes/2020/Fall/Etale Cohomology/sections/02 Lecture 2.md

 Then the normalization $\tilde X\to X$ is not étale, since it is not flat.
 :::

-:::{.example title="A finite flap map which is not etale"}
+:::{.example title="A finite flat map which is not etale"}
 Take the map
 \[
 \AA^1 &\to \AA^1 \\